davykr-climate/Abella_Ahn_2026_cascade_path_dynamics/README.md

 ## Purpose

 This repository provides **methodological transparency** for our analysis of compound dry hazards (heatwaves, droughts, and fire) and their cascade pathways.
-All code used to generate results in the manuscript is included "as-run" to enable:
+Code is presented as **pseudocode** for:

 1. Data pre-processing of the data used from ERA5
 2. Thresholds for hazard detection